Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 ## Features
 ---
 ### Navbar
 * a navbar with 3 links - to the top of the page, to the following section and to the final section - that collapses into a burger menu on mobile devices.
-It also has a smooth scroll from one to the other section ones clicking on the menu links.
+It also has a smooth scroll from one to the other section once clicking on the menu links.

 ### Vienna
 * the top of the page which first shows an image